top of page

 Tonemap.live — Building a New Type of Practice Aid from the Ground Up

-Tonemap.live began as an experiment: could a tuner provide more than a slice-of-time analysis, and help a musician identify intonation trends in their playing over time?
+Tonemap.live began as an experiment: could I create a tool to identify intonation trends in my playing over time?

 The first ChatGPT sketches were on my laptop: a Python proof-of-concept using aubio for pitch detection and matplotlib to visualize frequency drift over time.
 As an app on my laptop, it worked, but I realized that it wasn't very portable, and between App Store approval, downloading, installing, and maintaining, would have many obstacles to wider adoption.